Attend the Blueprint Cohort Kick-Off Event Sept. 8 at 1 p.m. ET.

 Blueprint Cohorts

-As part of the Blueprint Cohorts, the National Renewable Energy Laboratory (NREL) will lead two upcoming trainings to support EECBG Program participants.
+As part of the Blueprint Cohorts, the National Renewable Energy Laboratory (NREL) is leading a series of trainings to support EECBG Program participants.

 Join a Blueprint Cohort!